 The most relaxing songs

-A team of scientists, including Lewis and Lyz Cooper, founder of the British Academy of Sound Therapy, worked together to understand which songs worked best to generate relaxing effects, reports Inc. For one song, the researchers teamed up with Manchester band Marconi Union to compose the track "Weightless."
+A team of scientists, including Lewis and Lyz Cooper, founder of the British academy, worked together to understand which songs worked best to generate relaxing effects, reports Inc. For one song, the researchers teamed up with Manchester band Marconi Union to compose the track "Weightless."
 Out of all the songs used in the study, "Weightless" imbued the highest level of relaxation in the subjects studied.
 Marconi Union used their talents to generate a world of soothing ambiance — making use of warm electronically sampled nature sounds, guitar, and piano — constructing an environment of deep calm and contemplation.

 During the study, a group of 40 participants were asked to solve a number of puzzles in a timed setting.
 The puzzles, coupled with the time limitations, were designed to generate a certain amount of stress.
 The participants listened to various songs when attempting to solve the puzzles.
 They were connected to sensors that measured brain activity and physiological states.
 When listening to "Weightless," participants experienced a 65 percent reduction in anxiety, and a 35 percent reduction in typical physiological resting states such as heart rate, blood pressureand breathing rates.

 Different sounds for different people